hbs-rcs/hbsgrid-docs/source/commandline.md

 information so that you can use it to run jobs on our system, without overwhelming you with details and options.

+## Jobs submission basics

-!!! note
+!!! note inline end
     This software environment includes [robust graphical tools](menulaunch.md) that reduce the need to use the command line for many interactive tasks.
 This section is for those who prefer the command line, either for aesthetic reasons or because they need to submit batch jobs or carry out complex operations that cannot be easily performed using graphical menu-driven tools.

-## Jobs submission basics

 LSF provides `bsub`, a command-line program for running applications on powerful remote computers.
 For example, you can use